 - The Amp offers accessibility seating in the Pit and in Section 202, Row WC.

-All accessible parking is on a first-come, first-serve basis and is located in front of the Box Office in the Beaver Toyota Premium Parking Lot.
+All accessible parking is on a first-come, first-serve basis and is located in front of the Box Office in the on-site premium parking lot.
 A valid, appropriate handicap placard or license plate is required to park in a space identified as reserved for persons with disabilities.

 Accessible restrooms are available in the plaza breezeways and to the right of the main stage at (ground) level.
 The restrooms at ground level are provided to accommodate guests with disabilities and their companion.
 These restrooms also serve families with small children who need assistance.